-Quilting tools you need to get started is part of a free online beginners quiltmaking course that commences on Friday 22 January 2021.
-If you would like to join along please sign up for the newsletter, details here.
+Quilting tools you need to get started is part of a free online beginners quiltmaking course, if you would like to join along please sign up for the newsletter, details here.

 Getting started with quilting can be a bit daunting, especially when you see the tools list, but hopefully, you already have some of the basic sewing supplies.